robto09/CocktailCraft/docs/DependencyInjection_MVVM.md

 }
 ```

+## Related Documentation

+For more detailed information on implementing ViewModels, see the [ViewModel Implementation Guide](./ViewModel_Implementation.md), which covers:

+- Coroutine handling in ViewModels
+- State management with StateFlow
+- Error handling
+- Resource cleanup
+- Cross-platform considerations
+- Best practices

 ## Conclusion

 This dependency injection approach follows MVVM and Clean Architecture principles, with a focus on cross-platform compatibility.
 It provides a clear separation of concerns, makes the code more testable, and prepares the app for future iOS development.